-Evermay Wealth Management, LLC is a fee-only financial advisor firm.
+Evermay Wealth Management is a fee-only financial advisor firm.
 As a fee-only firm, compensation for individual advisors comes solely from the portfolio management fees that clients pay.
 This differs from a fee-based firm, which may also receive compensation in the form of commissions.
 There is no account minimum necessary to start working with Evermay, but the firm will charge clients a minimum annual fee of $5,000.

-The firm has a small staff.
+The firm has a fairly small staff.
 A handful of advisors hold the certified financial planner (CFP) designation and a couple more hold the designation of chartered financial analyst (CFA).
 These advisors help serve the firm's clients, who are mostly individuals with and without a high net worth.
-Other types of clients include charitable organizations and other corporation or business entities.
+Other types of clients include charitable organizations and business entities.

 Evermay Wealth Management Background

 Evermay Wealth Management was founded in December 2008 by three partners: William Pitt, Damon White and Biljana McKinley.
-All three still work with the firm.
+All but McKinley still work with the firm.
 Pitt, who serves as president, is the majority owner of the firm.

 Evermay provides two main services for clients: investment management and wealth planning.
 Investment management includes the creation and management of an investment portfolio, while wealth planning focuses on understanding a client’s individual needs and helping the client to meet financial goals.
 Examples of wealth planning are creating a financial plan, making an estate plan, planning to reduce taxes and analyzing insurance needs.

 Evermay Wealth Management Investing Strategy

-To create portfolios for clients, Evermay Wealth Management uses one of five investment programs as a base.
+To create portfolios for clients, Evermay Wealth Management uses a few different investment programs as a base.
 These programs outline the general objectives of an investment plan and range from a conservative approach, designed to prevent the loss of capital, to an aggressive - and potentially more volatile - approach that’s intended to help long-term investors build wealth.

 Advisors do deviate from these programs though.
 Ultimately, the asset allocation of an investment portfolio will match the client’s goals and situation.
-Evermay invests its clients’ assets in equities and fixed-income securities, both of which could be in mutual funds or exchange-traded funds.
+Evermay invests its clients’ assets in equities and fixed-income securities, both of which could be in mutual funds or exchange-traded funds (ETFs).